microsoft/adfsOpenSource/README.md

 ## What Belongs on ADFS Open Source?

+ADFS Open Source projects should provide some benefit to ADFS customers, but not require internal ADFS changes.
+The general guidance for ADFS Open Source projects is that if a customer might want to use it, and it can be shipped out-of-band with ADFS, we should put it on GitHub.

+Examples of projects that belong on ADFS Open Source include

-All public scripts or tools related to ADFS diagnosability, debugging, management, etc. that are not strictly part of the ADFS codebase
+* All public scripts or tools related to ADFS diagnosability, debugging, management, etc. that are not strictly part of the ADFS codebase

-All pluggable components that are not strictly part of the ADFS codebase
-    Authentication adapters, relying parties, web customizations, etc.
+* All pluggable components that are not strictly part of the ADFS codebase (authentication adapters, relying parties, web customizations, etc.)

-If a customer might want to use it, and it can be shipped out-of-band with ADFS, we should put it on GitHub
+## Who Supports ADFS Open Source?

+The ADFS Product Group is invested in each project available through ADFS Open Source.
+However, there is no SLA for change requests, and no servicing process for hot fixes.
+A benefit of open source projects it that they are community-owned, so any bugs that are discovered, or feature requests that are proposed can be implemented by anyone in the community.

 ## Release Requirements

 ### * Code:
-Must have core functionality working
+Before releasing a new project, or a change to an existing project, the contribution must have some core functionality working.

-Okay to have items marked as "TODO", "bug", etc. in dev branch (must be resolved before merging to release branch)
+It is acceptable to have items marked as "TODO", "bug", etc. in the Dev branch of a project, but these issues must be resolved before merging to the release branch.

 ### * Documentation:
-Must have basic documentation covering the following:
+All new projects must have basic documentation covering the following:

 * Project Overview (what is this project?)
 * Requirements to install (what do I need to have to run this project?)